Coronae of relatively hyperbolic groups and coarse cohomologies: Abstract

 \section{Abstract}

 We construct a corona of a relatively hyperbolic group by blowing-up all parabolic points of its Bowditch boundary.
 We relate the $K$-homology of the corona with the $K$-theory of the Roe algebra, via the coarse assembly map.
 We also establish a dual theory, that is, we relate the $K$-theory of the corona with the $K$-theory of the reduced stable Higson corona via the coarse co-assembly map.
 For that purpose, we formulate generalized coarse cohomology theories.
-As an application, we give an explicit computation of the $K$-theory of the Roe-algebra and that of the reduced stable Higson corona of a non-uniform lattice of rank one symmetric space.
+As an application, we give an explicit computation of the $K$-theory of the Roe-algebra and that of the reduced stable Higson corona of the fundamental groups of closed 3-dimensional manifolds and of pinched negatively curved complete Riemannian manifolds with finite volume.